PaddlePaddle/Paddle/doc/design/gan_api.md

 # Design for GAN

-GAN (General Adversarial Net) is an important model for unsupervised learning and widely used in many areas.
+GAN (General Adversarial Net [https://arxiv.org/abs/1406.2661]) is an important model for unsupervised learning and widely used in many areas.

-It contains several important machine learning concepts, including building and running subgraphs, dependency tracing, different optimizers in one executor and so forth.
+It applies several important concepts in machine learning system design, including building and running subgraphs, dependency tracing, different optimizers in one executor and so forth.

 In our GAN design, we wrap it as a user-friendly easily customized python API to design different models.
-We take the conditional DC-GAN as an example due to its good performance on image generation.
+We take the conditional DC-GAN (Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks [https://arxiv.org/abs/1511.06434]) as an example due to its good performance on image generation.

 | important building blocks | People in Charge  | Required |
 |---------------------------|-------------------|----------|